jimbono/stencil-form-telemetry/project-documentation.md

 5. Implement data retention and purging policies in compliance with data protection regulations
 6. Consider using a time-series database for efficient storage and querying of telemetry data
 7. Ensure the analytics backend can process and analyze all types of events effectively
-8. Implement proper security measures for handling user data in the UserProfile component
+8. Implement proper security measures for handling sensitive user data

 ## Future Enhancements

-1. Implement a real-time analytics dashboard for visualizing telemetry data
+1. Implement real-time analytics dashboard for visualizing telemetry data
 2. Add support for A/B testing by extending the telemetry system
 3. Implement user session tracking for more contextualized telemetry data
 4. Develop a system for dynamically updating sampling rates based on current system load or data importance
 5. Integrate machine learning models for predictive analytics based on collected telemetry data
 6. Implement a plugin system to allow easy addition of custom telemetry processors
 7. Create a configuration UI for adjusting telemetry settings in real-time
-8. Implement real backend integration for the UserService
+8. Implement real backend integration for the Trade Order Entry and User Profile components
-9. Add more interactive features to the UserProfile component
+9. Add more interactive features to the dashboard components
-10. Extend telemetry to track user behavior across multiple components in a micro frontend architecture
-11. Implement advanced analytics on form completion times to identify usability issues or areas for improvement in the form design
-12. Add more granular timing metrics, such as time spent on individual fields or sections of the form
-13. Implement heat mapping of user interactions within forms to identify areas of focus or confusion
+10. Implement heat mapping of user interactions within forms to identify areas of focus or confusion
-14. Develop a system for correlating form completion times with other business metrics (e.g., conversion rates)
+11. Develop a system for correlating business metrics (e.g., trade completion times with market volatility)
-15. Create a mechanism for dynamically adjusting form fields based on telemetry data to optimize user experience
+12. Create a mechanism for dynamically adjusting UI based on telemetry data to optimize user experience
-16. Implement profile picture upload functionality in the UserProfile component
-17. Add form validation to the profile editing feature
-18. Implement undo/redo functionality for profile edits with corresponding telemetry tracking
-19. Add more sophisticated error handling and user feedback in the UserProfile component
-20. Implement data synchronization mechanisms for offline support in the UserProfile component
+13. Implement multi-factor authentication for enhanced security
+14. Add support for multiple languages and localization